blaenk/dots/readme.markdown

 $ xrdb -merge ~/.Xresources
 ```

+You should also install [these useful extensions](https://github.com/muennich/urxvt-perls), preferably in ‘~/.urxvt/ext/‘.

 #### Command Not Found

 You can get functionality where, if you enter a command that's not installed on your system, zsh will tell you which package it _is_ available in, if it finds it in some package.
 This is available for Ubuntu and Archlinux.